aiven/inkless/inkless/KnownChallenges.md

 #### Answer

 For each partition, there will be a leader in control of a single linear history of the batch coordinates.
-This allows for good data producer data transfer locality when possible.
 Multiple brokers can accept writes for a partition, but must contact the leader of the batch coordinates to obtain a total order.

 ### Data format of our Object Storage data